* CPI posts largest jump in almost 4 years

 expiration of four different types of March equity futures and

 options contracts.
 Expiration can lead to greater volume and

-volatility as players adjust or exercise their derivative
+volatility as players adjust or exercise derivative positions.

 Data from Thomson Reuters' Lipper service showed investors

 in U.S.-based funds poured $11.26 billion of new cash into stock

 funds in the latest week, the most since late January.

 Ulta Salon slumped 14 percent to $76 after the